"Isn't Your Baby Sleeping Through The Night?"

 And

-the instant they relaxed about
+they relaxed about

 sleep and sleeping through, their baby suddenly slept much better!